Turkey announces incursion of northeast Syria, US-backed Kurds have vowed ‘all-out’ war

 "However, we will not hesitate to turn any unprovoked attack by Turkey into an all-out war on the entire border to DEFEND ourselves and our people," SDF spokesman Mustafa Bali tweeted a day earlier.

 Many took to social media to criticize the White House's decision and said the U.S. is essentially abandoning the Kurds.
+The Syrian Democratic Forces say over 11,000 of their fighters were killed and 21,000 were wounded fighting ISIS.

 Turkey views the People's Protection Units, or YPG, as an extension of the Kurdistan Workers' Party, or PKK, which has waged an insurgency against Turkey for 35 years.